Preparator1/CGP/README.md

 # CGP Visualizer
-Application for visualizing chromosomes from visualization.cgp file.
+An application for visualizing chromosomes from a visualization.cgp file.